dmych/cn/README.markdown

 ![](https://github.com/dmych/cn/raw/master/icon.png)

-Mac users have *Notational Velocity*, Linux users actually have nothing similar. **Coffee Notes** is crossplatform application inspired by *Notational Velocity*.
+**Coffee Notes** is crossplatform note-taking application inspired by *Notational Velocity*.

-Initial release was sketched by me while I was drinking coffee in the coffee house.
+Initial release was sketched by me while I was drinking coffee in the coffee house. :)

 ### Requirements